 Driving on Chavez Avenue just west of Fourth Street and espying a restaurant called Papaburgers brought a nostalgic pang to my heart.
 That nostalgia made me hopeful that A&W was preparing to mount a challenge to the Big Three (McDonald’s, Wendy’s and Burger King) and would no longer be relegated to sharing space with abhorrent chains.
 Though I disdain chains, A&W still represents growing up to me.
 The name on the marquee dashed those hopes quickly.
 It read “Papaburgers” not Papa Burgers.
 No, this was an A&W offshoot.

 Papaburgers has its roots in El Paso, Texas where in 2008, entrepreneur Eric Zubia launched the first instantiation of what has become one of the Sun City’s most popular burger joints.
 As of this writing, ninety percent of visitors to El Paso’s Urbanspoon Papaburgers page indicate they like it with some being effusive in their praise.
-Sadly, as of this writing, I’d venture to say ninety percent of Albuquerque diners have no idea about this terrific burger restaurant.
+Sadly, as of this writing, I’d venture to say ninety percent of Albuquerque diners still have no idea about this terrific burger restaurant (unless they read Gil’s Thrilling (And Filling) Blog), of course.

 That’s not entirely their fault.
-Albuquerque’s Papaburgers has been open only since November, 2009 and it’s ensconced in a nondescript shopping center where it’s barely visible from heavily trafficked Fourth Street.
+Albuquerque’s Papaburgers, open only since November, 2009 is ensconced in a nondescript shopping center where it’s barely visible from heavily trafficked Fourth Street.
 Get the word out!
-This is a very good burger joint, one that will become an Albuquerque favorite in time.
+This is a very good burger joint, one that is rapidly becoming an Albuquerque favorite.
 In El Paso, customers queue early and often to get their burger fix in a restaurant with limited seating.
 In Albuquerque, you can still walk up to the counter, place your order and sit where you want.
-That shouldn’t be the case for long.

 When Eric Zubia mentioned possibly expanding into the Albuquerque area, his Rio Rancho-based uncle Silver and aunt Adriana Zubia leapt at the opportunity.
 As with the original Papaburgers, the freshness of ingredients is a strong point of emphasis.
-Each burger is made to order on a flattop grill from freshly ground beef in which finely chopped onions are integrated.
+Each burger is made to order on a flattop grill from freshly ground beef in which finely chopped onions are integrated right into the meat.
 The burgers are adorned with lettuce, tomato, pickles, more onions and your choice of mustard or mayo.
 The restaurant’s eponymous Papaburger can be topped with American or Swiss cheese.

-Each table also includes a covered vessel holding a neon green chile which you can add to your burgers, fries, hot dogs or onion rings.
+Your table haul should also includes plenty of green chile sauce which you can add to your burgers, fries, hot dogs or onion rings.
 The green chile is mild by any piquancy scale, but it’s got a garlicky kick potent enough to ward off a family of vampires.
 Papaburgers’ version of a green chile cheeseburger is called the Chiara Burger (named for Eric Zubia’s goddaughter).
 Instead of finely chopped chile, the burger is crafted with long green chile.
+It’s lacking in the piquancy New Mexicans love.

 You can request double meat with any burger or you can try something entirely different–the Andre Burger (named for Eric Zunia’s godson).
 Hamburger meets hot dog in this unique offering–fresh ground beef with onions, lettuce, tomato, pickles, chili, weenies, American cheese and mustard.
 As if weenies isn’t unique enough, the chili also includes beans.
 It’s not a burger for everyone, but if you have a penchant for the slightly different, this is a burger you will absolutely love.